How to Lay Mexican Saltillo Tile on a Concrete Slab

 Now for the fun stuff… How to Lay Saltillo Tile on a Concrete Slab Subfloor

-- Prep the concrete subfloor.
+1. Prep the concrete subfloor.
 Examine for any cracks or foundation issues.
 There will be surface and hairline cracks.
 (Tip: If you do not see the cracks, spray water on the slab to make the cracks visible.)
 Then, treat these cracks with a crack isolation membrane of your choice.
-Our installers prefer to use our Crest Crack Isolation & Waterproofing membrane.
+(Our installers prefer to use our Crest Crack Isolation & Waterproofing membrane.)
 For complex and/or commercial jobs, Ditra is a great option, though more expensive.
 Ditra is good for slabs with foundation problems or on slabs in sandy soil (or if the slab is apt for movement).
+Check out this article if you have a wood subfloor and need tips or how-to’s!

-- Next, Apply thinset (we recommend Crest Porcelanato or Crest Gran Formato).
-If using the DITRA product mentioned above, you do not need elastic thinset.
-We recommend semi-modified or fully-modified thinset which can be found at a local home improvement store. ½” x ½” trowel is recommended for a basic 12×12 size saltillo tile.
+2. Next, Apply thinset (we recommend Crest Porcelanato or Crest Gran Formato).
+If using the DITRA product mentioned above, you do not need an elastic thinset.
+We recommend semi-modified or fully-modified thinset, which can be found at a local home improvement store. ½” x ½” trowel is recommended for a basic 12×12 size saltillo tile.
 For other sizes, consult with your installer.

-- Grout Saltillo tile floor after thinset dries (usually an overnight waiting period).
+4. Grout Saltillo tile floor after the thinset dries (usually an overnight waiting period).
 Recommended grout includes a sanded grout or mortar mix.
 This can also be found at a local home improvement store.
 Check out more Saltillo Tile Grout Tips.

-- Clean Saltillo tiles.
-You need to clean your Mexican tile floor thoroughly to remove any grout haze or debris accumulated during the installation process.
+5. Clean Saltillo tiles.
+You must clean your Mexican tile floor thoroughly to remove any grout haze or debris accumulated during installation.
 Then, allow the Saltillo tile floor to dry for several days.
 Our StoneClean 104 cleaner, water, and a sponge or brush can be used for cleaning the floor.
-If you choose to you any other type of chemical cleaner, follow this step by a few mop-washes of 50/50 mixture of acetone and water.
-Any residual cleaning chemical must be fully removed prior to applying your top coat of Saltillo tile sealer.
+If you choose to you any other type of chemical cleaner, follow this step with a few mop-washes of a 50/50 mixture of acetone and water.
+Any residual cleaning chemical must be fully removed before applying your topcoat of Saltillo tile sealer.

-- Finally, Seal the Saltillo tile floor.
-Once your installation is complete, cleaned and is _thoroughly _dried, you can now apply the top coat of tile sealer.
+6. Finally, Seal the Saltillo tile floor.
+Once your installation is complete, cleaned, and is _thoroughly _dried, you can apply the tile sealer’s topcoat.
 An ideal topcoat sealer will last several years and can also be applied to the terra cotta grout lines.
 We recommend Crest or TerraNano topcoat sealer.
-Allow the terra cotta sealer to fully dry and cure.
+Allow the terra cotta sealer to dry fully and cure.
 Once cured, installation is complete.

 A few tips: